fpv-wtf/msp-osd/README.md

 Betaflight's OSD supports a 30 * 16 Grid, which looks large/blocky when displayed in the DJI Goggles.

 Until Betaflight adds support for a larger grid, as a workaround, we have a mode called "FakeHD".
 It chops up the Betaflight OSD into sections and positions them evenly around an HD grid (with gaps between).
-Two rows are left unsplit + centered to use for warnings.
+Two rows are left unsplit + centered to use for warnings, and the bottom row is unsplit/offset to sit between the DJI OSD elements.
 This then allows the use of smaller fonts - so it looks nicer/more in keeping with the built in Goggles OSD (but you still only have 30 columns / 16 rows to configure.... and you have gaps to contend with).

 A diagram to help...